umass-compsci-220/umass-compsci-220.github.io/materials/tutorials/assignments/fetching-and-web-apis.md

 For this HW we have set up a caching server at [https://220.maxkuechen.com/](https://220.maxkuechen.com/).
 This server will relay requests to the proper APIs and will [cache](<https://en.wikipedia.org/wiki/Cache_(computing)>) the response for some period.
 As a result we are requesting information from the actual API much less frequently.
 While once API call is very cheap, think about how often your tests and autograder tests get run over the course of the HW for 200+ students.

 In this HW you will be working with the [geocode](https://geocode.maps.co/) API, the [universites](https://github.com/Hipo/university-domains-list) API, and the [weather](https://open-meteo.com) API, as well as other APIs you choose yourself.
 Feel free to read their respective docs.
 You will be interacting with these APIs through our caching server.
 Each programming task outlines what endpoint to fetch the data from.

+##### Jest Extension by Orta

+The Jest Extension by Orta automatically runs all your test cases each time you make a code change.
+This results in API calls, which as explained above, is not ideal.
+Please disable this extension, and use [Jest Runner](https://marketplace.visualstudio.com/items?itemName=firsttris.vscode-jest-runner) instead.

 ## Testing